invertedv/goMortgage/docs/buildData.md

 - PropVal.
 Estimated updated property value.

 These are also found at select time periods:
 - aoEltv.
-Estimated LTV at as-of date (based on amorized balance and updated property value)
+Estimated LTV at as-of date (based on amortized balance and updated property value)
 - trgEltv.
-Estimated LTV at target date (based on amorized balance and updated property value)
+Estimated LTV at target date (based on amortized balance and updated property value)
 - trgPti50.
 From IRS data, payment to estimated median income
 - trgRefiIncentive.
 Refi incentive calculated as the annual savings in payments if refi at the prevailing conforming rate (same term as current loan)